FrankXiaoSMU2019/Placehold/README.md

 ## Live Demo

-A live demo of the prototype dashboard and Image Recognition can be found [here](https://adeelkasban.com/object-detection-live-stream-master/public/index1.html).
+A live demo of the VRAER can be found [here](https://adeelkasban.com/object-detection-live-stream-master/public/index1.html).

 ## Getting started

-Follow this step-by-step instruction to see a demo of the VR Automated Emergency Response on your local machine.
+Follow this step-by-step instruction to see a demo of VRAER on your local machine.

 ### Prerequisites